 Valeria Tisalvi was Research Trainee for ISPI's Centre on Cybersecurity.
 She holds a MA in International Relations at the LUISS Guido Carli University of Rome.
 Her Master thesis focused on Cyber Warfare and its impact on International Relations and, thus, on the International Security.
 Previously, she worked as a Junior Analyst at the Military Affairs Desk of Ce.S.I. - Centro Studi Internazionali, after an internship as Research Assistant at the International Centre for Democracy and Democratization where she worked on WMD, Disarmament and Non-proliferation.

 Eleonora Tafuro Ambrosetti is a Research Fellow at the Russia, Caucasus and Central Asia Centre at ISPI.
-Prior to that, she was a Marie Curie Fellow based at the Middle East Technical University in Ankara, Turkey, where she is also pursuing her PhD.
+Prior to that, she was a Marie Curie Fellow based at the Middle East Technical University in Ankara, Turkey, where she has also pursued her PhD.
 She was a Visiting Fellow at the Saint Petersburg State University and at the London headquarters of the ECFR.
 She has also worked as a junior researcher at the Brussels office of FRIDE and as a research assistant at CIDOB in Barcelona.

 Jeremi Suri is a professor of history and public affairs at the University of Texas at Austin, where he holds the Mack Brown Distinguished Chair for Leadership in Global Affairs.
 He is the author and editor of nine books on foreign policy and political leadership.
 His most recent book is "The Impossible Presidency: The Rise and Fall of America’s Highest Office".